IdleLands/idlelands.github.io/_docs/help/about-pet-adventures.md

 All players have a base of 3 Pet Adventures available at one time, and more slots can be gained from certain achievements, by spending ILP, or by having a higher Donator tier.

 All varieties of pet adventure can have 5 different lengths; 2, 4, 8, 16, or 24 hours with 8 hours being the most common.
 This time starts when you send your pet(s) off on their adventure, and counts down even when offline.
+Once the time is up, the adventure can be completed by clicking on the "Collect Rewards" button, and the rewards will be displayed.
+All pets that were on the adventure will now be free to be sent on another.

 Pet adventures come in 8 varieties, with different rewards depending on the type chosen: